GSA/digitalgov.gov/content/resources/mobile/principles/principles-tap-targets.md

 2. **Use a base font size of 16 [CSS pixels](http://xahlee.info/js/web_design_screen_density.html)**

    In the body, explicitly declare a font size for your page as 16px as a page-wide instruction.
-This also tells the page to adjust to the fonts we are using when rendering. <br />In the CSS, use: <br /><br />
+This also tells the page to adjust to the fonts we are using when rendering. <br />In the CSS, use:

    `body {font-size:16px;}`

 3. <strong>Use font sizes relative to the base size to define the typographic scale</strong>

-   With the font size set for the entire page above, make relative or percentage calls to adjust that font size so html tags such as H1s and H2s are appropriately sized and rendered as shown below. <br /><br />
+   With the font size set for the entire page above, make relative or percentage calls to adjust that font size so html tags such as H1s and H2s are appropriately sized and rendered as shown below.

    In the CSS, use:

-   `body {font-size: 16px;}`
+   >`body {font-size: 16px;}`
    `{font-size: 120%;}`
    `h1 {font-size: 250%;}`